ajaygour18/Real-Time-Face-Detection-using-Open-CV/README.md

 # Real-Time-Face-Detection-using-Open-CV

-For run this code pre-requirement are:
+# To run this code pre-requirement are:
-Download open CV in you PC, for download openCV type command in command promt: pip install opencv-python
+Download open CV in your PC, for download OpenCV type command in command prompt:
+## pip install Opencv-python

 # I have used pre trained data provided by opencv.
 Here is a link:-